rvallesmar/ML-NYC-Taxis/README.md

 - PostgreSQL for user management and feedback storage
 - Scikit-learn, LightGBM, and XGBoost for predictive models
 - Docker and docker-compose for containerization
+- Google Maps API for geocoding and route visualization

 ## Installation